kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 	// DEPRECATED: This field is replaced by UnverifiedPKCS10Request.
 If
 	// UnverifiedPKCS10Request is set, this field must be empty.
+	//
+	// This field will not be carried forward to certificates.k8s.io/v1.
+	//
+	// Signer implementations should extract the public key from UnverifiedPKCS10Request.
 	PKIXPublicKey []byte `json:"pkixPublicKey" protobuf:"bytes,9,opt,name=pkixPublicKey"`

 	// DEPRECATED: This field is replaced by UnverifiedPKCS10Request.
 If
 	// UnverifiedPKCS10Request is set, this field must be empty.
+	//
+	// This field will not be carried forward to certificates.k8s.io/v1.
+	//
+	// Signer implementations do not need to verify any proof of possession; this
+	// is handled by kube-apiserver.
 	ProofOfPossession []byte `json:"proofOfPossession" protobuf:"bytes,10,opt,name=proofOfPossession"`

 	// A PKCS#10 certificate signing request generated by Kubelet using the
 	// subject private key.
 	//
 	// Most signer implementations will ignore the contents of the CSR except to